Tutorial: Integrate Workday with Azure Active Directory

-In this tutorial, you learn how to integrate Workday with Azure Active Directory (Azure AD).
+In this tutorial, you'll learn how to integrate Workday with Azure Active Directory (Azure AD).
+When you integrate Workday with Azure AD, you can:

-- You can control in Azure AD who has access to Workday.
+- Control in Azure AD who has access to Workday.

-- You can enable your users to automatically get signed-on to Workday (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to Workday with their Azure AD accounts.

 Adding Workday from the gallery